coderigo/node-highcharts-exporter/README.md

     }
 });
 ```
-  In your client-side Higcharts code:
+  In your client-side Highcharts code:
 ```js
 new Highcharts.Chart({
     // some chart options